Last updated on May 29th, 2020 at 08:31 am

 It is bounded on the east by the old fortress, at the North by the sea of the old port, and on the West by the streets of Akadimias, Gerasimos Aspiotis, Spyros Desyllas, and Spyros Vlaikos under the new fortress.

-Old Corfu town has 6 districts, Porta Remounta is the southern part near the sea of Garitsa, then we have Pentofanaro exactly at Liston area, Kofineta is west of the Palace of St. Michael and George, Agioi Pateres and the Jewish sector close to the new fortress, Spilia is the part on the old port, and finally the district of Kampielo at the Northern part of the city.
+Old Corfu town has 7 districts, Porta Remounta is the southern part near the sea of Garitsa, then we have Pentofanaro exactly at Liston area, Kofineta is west of the Palace of St. Michael and George, Agioi Pateres at the center, the Jewish sector almost under the new fortress, Spilia on the old port, and finally the district of Kampielo at the Northern part of the city.

 Most of the old city streets have now become exclusively pedestrian streets and car traffic is made peripheral to the city, the only roads of the old city used by cars are Agoniston Polytechniou, Arseniou, Donzelot, and Zavitsianou streets.